Concepts¶

 Master Panel¶

-The master panel sits above all cards and provides global controls.
+The master panel sits above all panels and provides global controls.

 Purpose¶